New Jersey Manslaughter Crime of Passion Lawyer

-NJ Criminal Defense Attorney Defends Clients Facing Charges for Manslaughter Crime of Passion in Camden County, Atlantic County, and Gloucester County
+Experienced Criminal Defense Attorney Defends Clients Facing Charges for Manslaughter Crime of Passion in Camden County, Atlantic County, Gloucester County, and Throughout NJ

 When a person is provoked to commit homicide in New Jersey, the criminal charge is often passion-provocation manslaughter.
 These murders happen fast and can involve sudden rage where the individual has little time to rationalize their actions.
 In these cases, while the charge would normally be classified as murder, a downgraded charge of passion/provocation manslaughter (N.J.S.A.
 2C:11-4(B)(2)) may be obtained under NJ law.